amandabee/fundamentals-of-interactive/outline.md

 **Hands-on:** make a basic HTML page in bootstrap and upload it to Digital Storage.

+**Homework:**
-**Homework** make a new page.
++ make a new page.
 Use 2-3 paragraph tags and an anchored link to tell me what community board you're covering and what kind of stories you want to write this semester.
 Do you have loose ideas for stories?
 What are they?
++ Look over the story forms we're going to tackle in this module.
+Be thinking about your pitches for the rest of the semester.
++ Pitch one slideshow that you can realistically complete for Week 3.
+Think about photos you're already taking or a project that will allow you

 ## Week 2
 *Due:* Slideshow pitches, URL for HTML excercise.